ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 See: https://slurm.schedmd.com/quickstart.html for an introduction to Slurm.
 There are multiple ways to access compute nodes on Delta.

-Batch scripts (sbatch) or Interactive (srun , salloc) , which is right for me?
+Batch scripts (sbatch) or Interactive (srun , salloc), which is right for me?

 - :ref:`sbatch` .
 Use batch scripts for jobs that are debugged, ready to run, and don't require interaction.
   Sample Slurm batch job scripts are provided in the :ref:`examples` section.
   For mixed resource heterogeneous jobs see: https://slurm.schedmd.com/heterogeneous_jobs.html#submitting.
   Slurm also supports job arrays for easy management of a set of similar jobs, see:   https://slurm.schedmd.com/job_array.html.

 - :ref:`srun` .
-For interactive use of a compute node, srun will run a single command through slurm on a compute node. srun blocks, it will wait until slurm has scheduled compute resources and when it returns, the job is complete.
+For interactive use of a compute node, srun will run a single command through slurm on a compute node. srun blocks, it will wait until slurm has scheduled compute resources, and when it returns, the job is complete.

 - :ref:`salloc` .
 Also interactive, use salloc when you want to reserve compute resources for a period of time and interact with them using multiple commands.
-Each command you type after your salloc session begins will run : on the login node if it is just a normal command, or on your reserved compute resources if prefixed with srun.
-Type "exit" when finished with an salloc allocation if you want to end it before the time expires.
+Each command you type after your salloc session begins will run on the login node if it is just a normal command, or on your reserved compute resources if prefixed with srun.
+Type ``exit`` when finished with an salloc allocation if you want to end it before the time expires.

 Direct SSH access to a compute node in a running job from a dt-loginNN node is enabled once the job has started: